ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 # Jupyter notebooks

 ## What are Jupyter notebooks?

-(And why are they useful?)
+Why are they useful?

-- Jupyter notebooks are kind of like paper lab notebooks.
-- A way to write text/documentation, code, equations, data, graphs, images, etc.
+- Jupyter notebooks are a way to write text/documentation, code, equations, data, graphs, images, etc. together.
+  - They are kind of like paper lab notebooks.
 - You can view and edit these notebooks in a browser window.
 - You can execute code in these notebooks from the browser window.
 - You can share these notebooks with other people.